Expert tips for writing an impressive resume summary

 • Software and technology experience

-Pro-tip: Do not overstuff your resume with keywords to try and game an ATS.
-This will be easily identified by human resources at the review stage and weaken your job application
+Pro tip: Avoid overstuffing your resume with keywords to try to game an ATS.
+Human resources can easily identify this at the review stage, weakening your job application.

 Step 2: Quantify your achievements